olcf/hands-on-with-summit/challenges/README.md

 To show that you have made progress toward a challenge, copy jobfiles or code files for each one attempted to `/gpfs/wolf/world-shared/trn019/<your-user-id>`, where <your-user-id> is a folder we have made for you named after your Ascent username.

-  You are welcome to try all the challegnes
+  You are welcome to try all the challenges

 1. [Access_Ascent_and_Clone_Repo](Access_Ascent_and_Clone_Repo)
 2. [Basic_Unix_Vim](Basic_Unix_Vim) (Only do this one if you have no experience with Unix or a text editor)